 I write this blog as Manchester United sit 5 points behind the leaders and rivals Manchester City and 3 points behind Liverpool who are in 4th (Champions League place).
 So not exactly a team in crisis or are they?
 I would like to think that this is not a reactionary piece to some indifferent results but a view on Jose Mourinho's character which when read at any time during the season will hold an air of truth.

-Despite cracks appearing during his time at Inter (bitter arguments with rival managers, authorities and media) success on the field helped paper over these.
+Although cracks started appearing during his time at Inter (bitter arguments with rival managers, authorities and media) success on the field helped paper over these warning signs.
 Therefore, I feel the history books will cite his move to the Galacticos of Madrid as a pivotal moment in the demise of Jose Mourinho's managerial career.
-He had reached his apex of success at the San Siro and was now entering a new era in his career where failing was something his ego would have to adjust to.
-Despite having the most expensive squad in the history of Real Madrid he only managed one league title and one domestic cup in three years of reign.
-It may be argued by "Mourinhistas" that he was unlucky to have managed Real Madrid at a time when Barcelona was so strong.
+He had reached his apex of success at the San Siro and was now entering a new era in his career where failing was something his ego would have to become adjusted to.
+Despite having the most expensive squad in the history of Real Madrid, he only managed one league title and one domestic cup in three years of reign.
+It may be argued by "Mourinhistas" that he was unlucky to have led Real Madrid at a time when Barcelona was so dominant.
 That may be the case but acknowledging the role of external circumstances on the success of his career is something Jose just does not do.
-All of his major successes could easily have been undone but for lady luck having a hand in them.
-Robert Douglas goalkeeping error and Bobo Balde sending off in 2003 UEFA cup final with Porto, Porto's last minute winner versus Manchester United in the Champions league in the last 16 in 2004, being the most financial backed Chelsea manager in their history, Inters beating of Barcelona in 2010, in one of the most one-sided Champions league semi- finals.
-As far as Mourinho is concerned all his teams had won because of the 'special ones' influence on the team.
+All of his significant accomplishments could easily have been undone but for lady luck having a hand in them.
+While at Porto, Robert Douglas goalkeeping error and Bobo Balde sending off in 2003 UEFA cup final with Porto or the last-minute winner versus Manchester United in the Champions League in the last 16 in 2004.
+The fact he was the most financial backed Chelsea manager in their history.
+The beating of Barcelona in 2010 by his Inter side, in one of the most one-sided Champions League semi-finals.
+As far as Mourinho is concerned all his teams had won because of the 'special ones' influence on the side.
 This is the difference between confidence which is based on what is real and ego which is based on delusion and wishful thinking.

-His time at Madrid came to an acrimonious ending.
-The former general manager of Real, Argentinean legend Jorg Valdano was scathing in his attack of Mourinho, saying “he [Mourinho] is a figure who is perfectly suited to the bombastic shallow times we now live in”.
-The bright light that had shun on Mourinho was beginning to fade and fear kicked in.
-Failing in his dream job hurt Mourinho and his ego reacted the only way it knew how, telling him what he wanted to hear, when he wanted to hear it.
-In true egotistical fashion, on leaving Madrid Jose deflected the blame on everything from conspiracies, bad luck, to those in the press room, to Madrid legends Ramos and Casillas and most surprisingly his fellow compatriot Cristiano Ronaldo questioning his attitude saying "maybe [Ronaldo] thinks that he knows everything and that the coach cannot improve him any more".
+His time at Madrid came to a bitter ending.
+The former general manager of Real, Argentinean legend Jorg Valdano was scathing in his attack of Mourinho, saying “he [Mourinho] is a figure which is perfectly suited to the bombastic shallow times we now live in”.
+The bright light that shined on Mourinho was beginning to fade and fear kicked in.
+Failing in his dream job hurt Mourinho and his ego reacted the only way it knew how telling him what he wanted to hear when he wanted to hear it.
+In true egotistical fashion, on leaving Madrid Jose deflected the blame on everything from conspiracies, bad luck, to those in the press room, to Madrid legends Ramos and Casillas and most surprisingly his fellow compatriot Cristiano Ronaldo.
+When questioning his attitude saying "maybe [Ronaldo] thinks that he knows everything and that the coach cannot improve him any more".
 Mourinho arrived at Madrid as a Galactico but left with his ego exposed.
-On defeat to German side Dortmund in the semi-final, he spoke of the disappointment of not winning a third Champions League, a personal record (Madrid were going for their 10th European title).
-This was something that didn't go unnoticed by the Spanish press and got him rightly criticised.
+On defeat to German side Dortmund in the semi-final, he spoke of the disappointment of not winning a third Champions League, an individual record (Madrid were going for their 10th European title).
+This personal disappointment was something that didn't go unnoticed by the Spanish press and got him rightly criticised.
 He expressed his need to "be somewhere where I am loved unreservedly".
 A return to Chelsea a month later was to be a return to that place of worship.
-The messiah had returned.
+The Messiah had returned.
 The most successful Chelsea manager.
-Despite winning the league in his first year his second coming was short lived.
-A terrible start to his second season resulted in him publicly blaming his players and the infamous Carneiro incident which embarrassed both manager and club which a pivotal role in his dismissal.
+His second coming was short-lived, however, despite winning the league in his first year.
+A terrible start to his second season resulted in him publicly blaming his players and the infamous Carneiro incident which embarrassed both manager and club which was pivotal in his dismissal.
 Again his ego had burned bright but burned quickly.

 So the 'special one' arrived in Manchester to much acclaim.
 The man to lead this club to the glory days of Alex Ferguson when a disappointing season was finishing second and winning only the FA Cup.
-There is no doubt that Jose Mourinho came into football with great self-confidence but as the former NFL coach Billy Walsh explained: "self-confidence becomes arrogance, assertiveness becomes obstinacy, and self-assurance becomes reckless abandon".
-It is this belief in Mourinho's own specialness that may ultimately undo his creative abilities which the late Sir Bobby Robson saw in him all those years ago.
-Jose's managerial career has always been a case of 'better to burn out than fade away' spending less than 3 years at each club.
-As success in the premier league becomes more and more difficult burning out may be his only option unless Jose returns to his aspiring years when he was a student of the game, always willing to learn and most importantly showing a humility to his staff, players and fellow peers.
+There is no doubt that Jose Mourinho came into football with great self-confidence, but as the former NFL coach Billy Walsh explained: "self-confidence becomes arrogance, assertiveness becomes obstinacy, and self-assurance becomes reckless abandon".
+It is this belief in Mourinho's specialness that may ultimately undo his creative abilities which the late Sir Bobby Robson saw in him all those years ago.
+Jose's managerial career has always been a case of 'better to burn out than fade away' spending less than three years at each club.
+As success in the premier league becomes more and more difficult, burning out may be his only option unless Jose returned to his aspiring years when he was a student of the game, always willing to learn and most importantly to show humility to his staff, players and fellow peers.
 Something which hasn't been evident in a long time.

 In the third paragraph, I listed Mourinho's career titles, what I failed to do was break it down to was pre-Madrid and post-Madrid.
 Between 2002-2003 to 2009-2010 he won 7 league titles and 2 Champions League titles.
 In the last 6 seasons, he has won 2 league titles and no Champions league.
-Food for thought Manchester United fans!!!
+This statistic may be food for thought Manchester United fans!!!

 In next week's blog, I will look at Matthew Syed's book 'Black box thinking' and discuss how failing does not make you a failure.